dyninst/dyninst/docs/proccontrol/developer/PlatFeatures.h.rst

 .. cpp:class:: FollowFork

-  The FollowFork class is used to configure ProcControlAPI’s behavior when the associated :cpp:class:`Process` forks.
+  The FollowFork class is used to configure ProcControlAPI's behavior when the associated :cpp:class:`Process` forks.

   .. cpp:function:: static void setDefaultFollowFork(follow_t f)